-With approval of the faculty advisor and Academic Dean, Master of Arts students may take up to twelve graduate-level credits in courses offered at other accredited schools.
-Courses that are listed in the Union catalog may not be taken at other schools.
+With approval of the faculty advisor and Dean/Vice President for Academic Affairs, students may take up to twelve graduate-level credits in courses offered at other accredited schools.
+Courses that are listed in the Union catalogue may not be taken at other schools.
 Registration for outside courses is normally limited to one course per semester.